Mobile Library Evening Schools Environmental Care Mobile Clinic Educational Sponsorship Menstrual Hygiene

 4. Hill cleaning project

-Every year, extensive hill cleaning projects are undertaken in the Parvathamalai, and the holy Arunachala hills.
-Numerous trash cans are built, and cleaning camps with volunteer assistance are being planned on a regular basis.
+Every year, extensive hill cleaning projects are undertaken in the Parvathamalai and the holy Arunachala hills.
+Numerous trash cans have been built, and cleaning camps with volunteer assistance are planned regularly.

 5. Cleaning programs on the Girivalam path

-Every month, approximately 4,00,000 people walk down the Girivalam path (the path that circles the sacred Arunachala foothill), resulting in massive food and plastic waste production.
+Every month, approximately 4,00,000 people walk the Girivalam path (the path that circles the sacred Arunachala foothill), resulting in significant food and plastic waste.
 Regenboog has been assigned a 2km track by the district government, which our team is cleaning and maintaining with the help of volunteers.

 6. Public Awareness Campaigns

-We hold frequent awareness campaign sessions for the people of the town, particularly for school children, to foster a sense of connection to the natural world, promote sustainable development, and encourage the conservation of irreplaceable natural resources and vulnerable plant and animal species of the town.
+We conduct regular awareness campaigns for the town's residents, particularly schoolchildren, to foster a connection to the natural world, promote sustainable development, and encourage the conservation of irreplaceable natural resources and vulnerable plant and animal species.